stefan-it/historic-domain-adaptation-icdar/README.md

 # License

-We release the data under CC0 1.0 Universal (CC0 1.0) license (Original Licence as used for [Europeana NER Corpora](https://github.com/EuropeanaNewspapers/ner-corpora)).
+We release the data under CC0 1.0 Universal (CC0 1.0) license (Same license as used for [Europeana NER Corpora](https://github.com/EuropeanaNewspapers/ner-corpora)).

 # Citation